Research & Community Initiatives

 Advancing Women in STEM

-In collaboration with industry and community leaders, YES Employment + Entrepreneurship led the ‘Advancing Women in STEM’ initiative to address and identify systematic solutions to a number of challenges stifling women’s retention of and access to leadership positions within the STEM industry.
+In partnership with industry and community leaders, YES Employment + Entrepreneurship spearheaded the ‘Advancing Women in STEM’ initiative, aiming to tackle systemic barriers and develop actionable solutions that hinder women’s access to leadership roles and long-term retention in the STEM sector.

 Advancing Women in Mentorship

-A research study conducted in 2015 revealed the critical importance of mentorship in the retention of women in the STEM industry.
-Building on the report’s findings, we created and launched ‘ADVANCE’, a free online platform for companies that provides a virtual space for mentors and mentees to easily connect, discuss challenges, identify solutions, create roadmaps, track deliverables and track the progress of action plans.
+A 2015 research study highlighted the pivotal role of mentorship in retaining women in the STEM industry.
+Building on these findings, we developed and launched ‘ADVANCE’—a free, online platform designed for companies to foster mentorship relationships.
+This virtual space enables mentors and mentees to connect seamlessly, address challenges, co-create solutions, develop strategic roadmaps, track deliverables, and monitor the progress of actionable plans.

 Research & Reports